binhanle/eem202a-project/method_technical.md

 ### Datasets

 As it was mentioned before, the scope of this project will be limited to videos that feature a full-frontal view of a single speaker.
 These videos used in the training and testing datasets were a combination of videos found on the internet, and videos filmed ourselves.
 By verifying that the implementation works on both types of videos, we are able to show the robustness of our system on different types of full-frontal speaker videos.
-By using the pydub python module, silence could be manually inserted at the beginning or the end of the audio file to artifically inject offsets between the video and audio streams.
+By using the pydub Python module, silence could be manually inserted at the beginning or the end of the audio file to artifically inject offsets between the video and audio streams.
 This allows for dozens of datasets to be created from a single base video.
 FFmpeg was used to separate the original video and audio streams, and to also combine the shifted audio streams with the original video stream to create the data sets.
 The links to the Google Drive with the data files can be found below:

 https://drive.google.com/drive/folders/1clnnBK1GhL06HXMhgHZnuj5A2MMUhfNW?usp=sharing